swiftlang/swift-evolution/proposals/NNNN-collections-move-indices.md

 * Simplifies implementation of non-trivial indices.
 * Allows us to eliminate the `Range`/`Interval` distinction.
+* Making traversal a direct property of the `Collection` protocol, rather than its associated `Index` type, is closer to most peoples' mental model for collections, and simplifies the writing of many generic constraints.
 * Makes it feasible to fix existing concurrency issues in `Set` and `Dictionary` indices.
 * Allows `String` views to share a single index type, letting us